Born for Auto-Tagging: Faster and better with new objective functions: Experiments

-First, we compare the performance of BAT with Transformer~\cite{Transformer}, Switch Transformer~\cite{Switch}, Admin~\cite{Admin}, MUSE~\cite{MUSE}, Performer~\cite{Performers}, and Informer~\cite{Informer} in EC-Zh dataset with three loss functions.
-We use the official or open-source from the third place for a fair comparison.
-In the task of multi-class classification, we extract only extract the encoder and add a classification layer classification on top of it.
+First, we compare the performance of the model BAT with Transformer~\cite{Transformer}, Switch Transformer~\cite{Switch}, Admin~\cite{Admin}, MUSE~\cite{MUSE}, Performer~\cite{Performers}, and Informer~\cite{Informer} in EC-Zh dataset with four loss functions.
+We use the official or open-source code from the third place for a fair comparison.
+We extract the encoder of these SOTA models and add a classification layer on top of it.